-For expert appraisal procedures managed by the Arbitration Board, an amount will be charged for each expert requested by the parties.
-This amount covers the board’s administration of the case, including the identification of the right expert, clarification of procedural and legal matters, management of deadlines, etc.
+In expert appraisal procedures managed by the Arbitration Board, an amount will be charged for each expert appointed.
+This amount covers the Board’s administration of the case, including clarification of procedural and legal issues, management of deadlines, etc.

 In addition, a fee will be payable to the expert, calculated on the basis of the time spent on the appraisal.
-Any costs incurred by the expert for transport, photographs, etc must also be paid.
-The payment of expenses relating to special investigations will be agreed by the parties in connection with case proceedings.
+Any costs incurred by the expert for transport, destructive interventions, recordings including photographs, etc must also be paid.
+The payment of expenses relating to special investigations will be agreed with the parties during case proceedings.

-The party requesting an expert appraisal must initially pay the costs involved.
+The party requesting expert appraisal must initially pay the costs involved.

-The Arbitration Board will demand the provision of a cash amount as security.
-The security amount will generally be DKK 30,000 as a starting point.
-The Arbitration Board will usually not ask an expert to initiate the appraisal until security has been provided.
+The Arbitration Board will usually not ask an expert to initiate the appraisal until security has been provided to the Board.

-At the start of the appraisal, the expert is to state a time frame for his or her work, and the expert must also continually inform the Arbitration Board if the security provided is no longer believed to be sufficient to cover costs.
-The security amount is to be adjusted accordingly during the appraisal period so that it will cover costs at any time.
+At the start of the appraisal, the expert states a time frame for the preparation of the report(s), and then continuously informs the parties and the Arbitration Board if the security provided is no longer believed to be sufficient to cover the anticipated costs.
+The security amount will be adjusted as and when needed during the appraisal procedure.

-As from 1 January 2015 a new procedure applies, which means that the cost of supplementary questions is payable by the party asking the questions.
+As from 1 January 2015 a new procedure is applicable under which the cost of supplementary questions is payable by the party asking the questions.
 This approach means that sometimes difficult and time-consuming assessments of whether supplementary questions asked are related to an original question or not is avoided.
-When submitting his or her bill, the expert must specify the amounts charged for each individual question.
-One purpose of this new approach is to achieve greater clarity.
+When billing, the expert must specify the amounts charged for each individual question.

-For cases filed before 1 January 2015 the system remains the same, which means that the party asking the original question is to pay for supplementary questions asked in relation to that question.
+For cases filed before 1 January 2015 the system remains the same as before, which means that the party asking the original question has to pay for supplementary questions asked in relation to that question.
 Payment for any further additional questions will be based on a specific assessment of whether the party asking the original question or the party asking the supplementary question is to pay the costs involved.